Top 5 UX Loading Animations

 3. Animal Crossing

 Why is this so small, way down in the lower right-hand corner against a black screen?
-If I was in the room with the designers of this game, I’d suggest making it bigger, centered, against a colored background.
+If I were in the room with the designers of this game, I’d suggest making it bigger, centered, against a colored background.
 This cute little baby is a star!
 And no one puts baby in a corner.

 4. Google Home